-The Model 30 front axle is used on all CJ models.
-The Model 44 front axle is used on all Cherokee.
-Wagoneer and Truck models.
+The Model 30 front axle is used on all CJ and Scrambler models.
+The Model 44 front axle is used on all Cherokee, Wagoneer and Truck models.
 Service procedures for the two axle models are the same.

-On all front axles, toe-in and caster are the only ad-

-and cannot be adjusted.
+On all front axles, toe-in and caster are the only adjustable alignment angles.
+Camber is built into the axle and cannot be adjusted.
 Refer to Front End Alignment for adjustment methods.